The Annual Young Artist Competition

 AWARDS: Solo appearance with accompaniment by large instrumental

 organization on the Annual Young Artists’ Concert to be held during the Spring

 Students contemplating entering the competition should select the music they wish to perform, with the approval of their applied music teacher, with the intent of performing it both for the competition and the concert.
 At least an entire movement must be prepared.
 Before students are eligible to compete, they must receive the consent of the conductor of the organization that would play the accompaniment.
 Students must confirm the availability of the performance material; such availability must be established by each competitor, personally, for a month to six weeks by written verification from the firm through which the accompaniment will be secured, INDICATING AVAILABILITY FOR GIVEN DATES AND RENTAL COST .

 NOTE: The length of each winner’s performance is limited to a maximum of 25 minutes.
 For the Young Artists Concert, winners must perform the movement(s) in their entirety, without cuts (unless traditional, or authorized by the composer).

-Performers will be limited to 10 minutes with cuts allowed in the competition on January 12th.
+Performers will be limited to 10 minutes with cuts allowed in the competition in January.
 The competition will be open to the public.

 Best wishes to all participants.